Xakkusu/p4-build-your-dream/README.md

 ### W3C Validators
 #### HTML
 There were some errors shown in the W3C Markup Validator which I was able to fix like errors with the alpine.js.
-Here are all the W3C results with minor warnings and tips, which will be looked at when time resource freem themselves:
+Here are all the W3C results with minor warnings and tips, which will be looked at when time resource free themselves:

 <details>
 <summary>No Errors</summary>